If you had to leave work because of COVID-19 you should be able to get Unemployment Insurance.

 If your “benefit year” – the 52 week period after you applied for unemployment has ended -- you have to file a new claim for regular UI and you must get benefits under that claim (even if the amount is lower).
 If you are not eligible for a new claim, you can get PEUC on your prior claim.

-If you were getting PUA after exhausting your regular benefits or after your benefit year had ended, you will have to reopen your “exhausted” claim.
+If you were getting PUA after exhausting your regular benefits or after your benefit year had ended, you will have to reopen your “exhausted” claim, online.
 We know this is all very exhausting!

 If you are a non-citizen you need a valid Social Security Number and work authorization to apply for UI.